 Download our recommended academic course progression.

-All our high school science classes require significant project work, notably Rube Goldberg devices, comparative systems and cell organelle projects in biology, and the senior physics students’ trebuchets, which are showcased in the spring with the Rube convention.
+All our high school science classes require significant project work, notably Rube Goldberg devices, comparative systems and cell organelle projects in biology, and the senior physics students’ trebuchets, which are showcased in the spring.
 High school students meet in a once-a-week format, mainly on Mondays and Thursdays.